-Discount: Very Low - Difficulty: Medium
+Discount: Very Low - Difficulty: Medium - Risk: None

 At one point, AAA discounts were a decent way to save on Disney World tickets.
 No more.
 First of all, the discounts come from individual branches, so you'll have to call local AAA offices to get quotes.
 Second, their discounts tend to be pretty small, often beaten by the prices you'll find on ticket broker sites.
 Worth a phone call, if you're already a member, but no worth effort beyond that.

 Discount: Low - Difficulty: Low - Risk: None